Opsy1169/totally_not_cuda_sample/README.md

-#Simple programm for matrix multiplication using cuda
+# Simple program for matrix multiplication using cuda
 # System
 | Name  | Value |
 | ------------- | ------------- |